 Q: Can I use this to set up recurring tasks every month or quarter?

-A: Not exactly.
-Date-triggered workflows don’t run on a set schedule like “every month” or “every quarter.”
+A: Date-triggered workflows don’t run on a set schedule like “every month” or “every quarter.”
 But they can run again for the same contract, document, or supplier if the trigger date is updated and meets the workflow conditions in the future.

 For example, if a workflow is based on a supplier’s “Last Security Review Date” and that date is updated to a year later, the workflow will trigger again when the new date is reached.